QuantConnect/lean-cli/README.md

   you can set the default research image using `lean config set research-image <image>`.

 Options:
+  --port INTEGER                  The port to run Jupyter Lab on (defaults to 8888) --data-provider [Local|QuantConnect]
+                                  Update the data provider in the Lean configuration file to retrieve data from the given provider

+  --download-data                 Update the Lean configuration file to download data from the QuantConnect API, alias
+                                  for --data-provider QuantConnect

+  --data-purchase-limit INTEGER   The maximum amount of QCC to spend on downloading data during this backtest when using
+                                  QuantConnect as data provider

-  --port INTEGER      The port to run Jupyter Lab on (defaults to 8888) --image TEXT        The LEAN research image to use (defaults to quantconnect/research:latest) --update            Pull the LEAN research image before starting the research environment --lean-config FILE  The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose           Enable debug logging
-  --help              Show this message and exit.
+  --image TEXT                    The LEAN research image to use (defaults to quantconnect/research:latest) --update                        Pull the LEAN research image before starting the research environment --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                       Enable debug logging --help                          Show this message and exit.
 ```

 _See code: [lean/commands/research.py](lean/commands/research.py)_